ArtesiaWater/field_form/README.md

 Boolean settings will be either true or false.
 To set a setting to true, use a string like 'yes', 'Yes', 'true' or 'True'.
 Otherwise the setting will be set to false.

 ### Measurement File
 A measurement-file contains measurements performed by the user or other users.
-The measurement-file is a ';'-delimited csv-file with the headers LOCATION, DATE, TIME, TYPE, VALUE.
+The measurement-file is a ';'-delimited csv-file with the header LOCATION;DATE;TIME;TYPE;VALUE.
 * LOCATION: The location- or sublocation-id
 * DATE: the date in yyyy-mm-dd notation
 * TIME: the time in HH:MM:SS notation